maartenl/YourPersonalPhotographOrganiser/MANUAL.md

     Select "Show all locations", at the location of your choice, click on "Init"

+Once clicked you'll notice a message displayed:

+    Initializing location with galleries and photographs...

 Will initialize your galleries.
 Extremely handy if you are just starting out with a fresh slate.

 Galleries will be named after the directorynames.
 Basically, the gallery tree will mirror the file system tree.